SoftMoonWebWare/Rigden-color-blind-websafe-interpolator/README.md

 Note the websafe-interpolator function can support any dataset.
-The Rigden colorblind data is inplicitly included.
+The Rigden colorblind data is implicitly included.